dflib/dflib/UPGRADE.md

 For the list of EChart changes, you can follow
 [this page](https://echarts.apache.org/handbook/en/basics/release-note/v6-upgrade-guide/).
 The new ECharts is much more powerful but also introduces a new default chart theme.
-We recommend that you just use it, but if you have to switch back to the old v5 for any reason, you can try the new custom theme feature as shown below.
-Though theme switching is still experimental, and unfortunately doesn't yet reliably work in Jupyter.
+We recommend that you just use it, but if you have to switch back to the old v5 for any reason, you can try the new custom theme feature as shown below:
 ```java
 ECharts
     .chart()